 Palitoy (United Kingdom)

 Palitoy are one of the most well known companies involved in Star Wars figures, holding the license to produce the Kenner toys from the late 70’s.
 Early Palitoy figures which had the famous red, white and blue logo on them are coveted by collectors the world over and some are especially hard to find.

 During Trilogo production, the Palitoy company was possibly the most important of all.
 Not only did they produce an enormous amount of figures for the UK, they also exported their stock overseas to other European countries.
-For General Mills Europe they were essential in making European distribution work.
+For General Mills Europe, Palitoy were essential in making European distribution work.

 Poch produced the toys, Borras had the rights to produce board games and other non toy related products and Palouzie were producing Star Wars puzzles and school supplies.

-General Mills later acquired 100% of PBP and shortly before production closed and GM were done with their toy divisions they actually changed the company name on the packaging from PBP to GMJ – which stands for General Mills Juguetes (toys), you can see this name change later on in the advanced cardback guide.
+General Mills later acquired 100% of PBP and shortly before production closed and GM were done with their toy divisions they actually changed the company name on the packaging from PBP to GMJ.
+GMJ stands for General Mills Juguetes (toys) and you can see a picture of this name change in the advanced cardback guide.

 Miro-Meccano, well known for trains, cars and mechanical sets acquired the licence for Star Wars toys in the late 70’s just like Palitoy.
 They were responsible primarily for their own countries distribution (just like all the other companies) but according to collector accounts, their products also made their way into other countries as well.

 It is quite possible that France were one of the first countries to actually get Trilogo packaging and apart from the Palitoy produced “Hybrid” figures, almost all figures ever produced on Trilogo cards were sold in France.

 Meccano Trilogos are quite interesting to collect due to their differences in appearance and interestingly it’s believed that the Meccano packaging factory (in Calais) was largely responsible for the packaging of all the “miscarded” Trilogos too.